 - What kind of AEB system is it?
 CIB (initiates braking if the driver hasn’t)?
 Or DBS (helps the driver brake harder)?

 - How does the system suit your style of driving?
 Research shows that 93-99% of drivers keep their FCW system active, drivers who tend to tailgate may not like it.

 An Auto Grade tells us how well or how poorly a car has protected its drivers in the worst crashes.
 In other words, Auto Grades are based on the track record of protection when a crash occurred.

-The Auto Professor, Norma Hubele, recommends, “If the car that you love gets an Auto Grade that you don’t like, then one possible improvement is to opt for more driver assist technologies like FCW and AEB.”
+The Auto Professor, Dr. Norma Faris Hubele, recommends, “If the car that you love gets an Auto Grade that you don’t like, then one possible improvement is to opt for more driver assist technologies like FCW and AEB.”